From farm to fork, the industry is innovating and streamlining to feed more while reducing greenhouse gas emissions.

 When you dig in to what’s going on in this sector, it’s easy to find reasons to be hopeful.
 Here, we take a closer look at companies innovating in this space, and how they are moving us toward the future of food.

-After watching the California drought stretch from 2011 to 2019, making efficient use of precious water resources is top of mind for growers across the U.S. Boyle says farmers are turning to drought-resistant crop varieties and agricultural wastewater recycling to keep things green.
+After watching the California drought eclipse most of the last decade, making efficient use of precious water resources is top of mind for growers across the U.S. Boyle says farmers are turning to drought-resistant crop varieties and agricultural wastewater recycling to keep things green.

 They’re also looking to startups like Indigo Ag and Farmers Business Network to help get more crops to market in an economical way.
 Their virtual networks “are creating more transparency in the industry, connecting the farmers to real producers and skipping the middleman,” Boyle says.
 Indigo Ag, for example, runs a specialty marketplace online where buyers who appreciate eco-friendly practices, such as regenerative farming, can purchase directly from farmers.